Please make the check out to Giving on Purpose and put Family Development Services on the memo line.

-In 2004, James Suresh Ambat was determined to find a way to help the children of poor families, who were living in the slum districts that surround the city of Bangalore.
-The need for accessible education was huge, with hundreds of children needing education, and parents neither willing nor able to make this a priority.
-With the help of many individuals, corporates and philanthropic sponsors, Building Blocks India (BBI) now has 10 Learning Centres for children in the 3 to 6-year-old age group.
-Today, there are 817 children enrolled as a part of regular schooling.
-320 BB Scholars have moved on to English-medium primary and secondary schools, supported by an After-School Programme.
-As the operation has grown, the schools have supported almost 1500 students in the last 15 years, with over one million nutritious meals served to these undernourished children.
+In 2004 James Suresh Ambat, founder of Building Blocks, was determined to find a way to help the children of poor families who were living in the slum districts that surround the city of Bangalore.
+The need for accessible education was huge, with hundreds of children needing education, and parents neither willing or able to make it a priority.
+With the help of many individuals, corporations, and philanthropic sponsors, Building Blocks India (BBI) now has 10 Learning Centres for children 3 to 6 years old.
+Today, there are 817 children enrolled in our schools and 320 BBI Scholars have moved on to English-medium primary and secondary schools, which we help support with our after-school programmes.
+To-date the schools have supported almost 1500 students over the last 15 years.
+Additionally, over one million nutritious meals have been served to these undernourished children.

 We envision a future India free from poverty where all children, regardless of background or class have equal opportunity to get an education.
 We provide education to children from underprivileged or low income families to achieve this goal.
 The early childhood years are the most crucial in the development of the child, both physically and mentally.
 Building Blocks’ resolution to starting early gives its beneficiaries a head start in life.